Proxy Target: Bridging the Gap Between Discrete Spiking Neural Networks and Continuous Control: Related works

 \subsection{Hybrid framework of spiking actor network.}

-In continuous control tasks where the action space is continuous, the hybrid framework are widely studied. \cite{SDDPG} first proposed an SNN as a spiking actor network, which is co-trained with an ANN as a deep critic network in the Actor-Critic framework \citep{Actor_Critic}.
-Then, \cite{popSAN} found that population encoding achieves the best performance for the spiking actor network, .
-After that, various improvements have been proposed to enhance performance, such as upgrading neuron dynamics \citep{MDC_SAN}, incorporating lateral connections \citep{ILC_SAN}, utilizing bio-plausible topologies \citep{BPT_SAN}, integrating dynamic thresholds \citep{dynamic_threshold}, combining with noisy parameters \citep{noisySAN}.
+In continuous-control problems where the action space is continuous, hybrid frameworks have been extensively explored. \citet{SDDPG} first proposed an SNN-based actor co-trained with an ANN critic in the Actor-Critic framework~\citep{Actor_Critic}. \citet{popSAN} demonstrated that population encoding improves the performance of spiking actor networks.
+Subsequent works enhanced these frameworks through various mechanisms, such as utilizing dynamic neurons \citep{MDC_SAN}, incorporating lateral connections \citep{ILC_SAN}, adding bio-plausible topologies \citep{BPT_SAN}, and integrating dynamic thresholds \citep{dynamic_threshold}.

-These approaches are reported to exceed ANNs performance with the same RL algorithms, however, there are two drawbacks.
-First, the SNN's neurons and architectures are complex, i.e. current-based leaky integrate and fire neuron or even more complex 2nd order neurons.
-Second, the integrated RL algorithms are not modified for SNN's dynamics.